Jury deciding sentence for man who rammed rally protesters

 Fields, 21, drove to Virginia from his home in Maumee, Ohio, to support the white nationalists.
 After the rally, as a large group of counterprotesters marched through Charlottesville singing and laughing, he stopped his car, backed up, then sped into the crowd, according to testimony from witnesses and video surveillance shown to jurors.

-Wednesday Bowie, a counterprotester who got caught on the trunk of Fields' car when he backed up and was then slammed into a parked truck and thrown to the ground, told the jury "the world is not a safe place" with Fields in it.
+Wednesday Bowie, a counterprotester who got caught on the trunk of Fields' car when he backed up and was then slammed into a parked truck and thrown to the ground, told the jury that in addition to a broken pelvis and other physical injuries, she has been hospitalized three times for post-traumatic stress disorder over the past year.

+She told the jury: "Please know that the world is not a safe place with Mr. Fields in it."

+Testifying for the defense, University of Virginia School of Medicine professor and psychologist Daniel Murrie told the jury that while Fields was not legally insane at the time, he has a long history of mental health issues.

+Fields had inexplicable volatile outbursts as a young child and was diagnosed with bipolar disorder at age 6, Murrie said.
+He was later diagnosed with schizoid personality disorder.

+Murrie said Fields went off his psychiatric medication at age 18 and built an isolated "lifestyle centered around being alone."

-In convicting Fields on Friday, the jury rejected his lawyers' arguments that he acted in self-defense.
-Jurors also convicted Fields of eight other charges, including aggravated malicious wounding and hit and run.
+The jury convicted Fields on Friday, rejecting his lawyers' arguments that he acted in self-defense.
+Jurors also convicted Fields of nine other charges.
+He faces 20 years to life on each of five counts of aggravated malicious wounding, five years to 20 years on three counts of malicious wounding, and up to 10 years on one count of leaving the scene of an accident.

 Prosecutors told the jury during his trial that Fields was angry after witnessing violent clashes between the two sides earlier in the day.
 The violence prompted police to shut down the rally before it even officially began.
 The trial also featured emotional testimony from survivors.

-Note: This story has been edited to correct that Fields was convicted of nine charges in addition to murder, not eight.